 Among its numerous benefits, fiber can help you lose weight.
 That's because it helps slow down stomach emptying so you feel fuller longer.

 Those are among the reasons I call fiber a magic bullet for fast, lasting fat loss.
-A recent study published in the Annals of Internal Medicine supports my theory.
+A study published in the Annals of Internal Medicine supports this...

 Researchers asked 240 participants to either eat fewer calories and follow the American Heart Association's diet or simply get more dietary fiber.

-One year later, the fiber folks lost an average of 4.6 pounds, whereas the reduced-calorie group lost an average of six pounds.
+One year later, the fiber folks lost an average of 4.6 pounds, whereas the reduced-calorie group lost an average of 6 pounds.
 Impressive, considering the fiber group made no other dietary modifications.

-To get fast, lasting fat loss and fiber's other benefits, I want you to get 50 grams of fiber daily.
+To get fast, lasting fat loss and fiber's other benefits, I recommend my clients get 50 grams of fiber daily.
 Yes, 50.

 Please don't do this all at once.
-Gradually increase your intake five grams a week until you've met that quota.
-I've got seven easy ways to easily increase fiber intake:
+Gradually increase your intake 5 grams a week until you've met that quota.
+I've got 7 easy ways to easily increase fiber intake: